Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Single-stage formulation

 We now introduce some additional notations to describe certain families of distributions.
 For a probability measure (distribution) $Q$, we let $\supp(Q)$ denote the support of the measure, i.e. the smallest closed set $A\subseteq \bbr$ such that $Q(A) = 1$.
 With a slight abuse of notation, for a random variable $Z$, we also let $\supp(Z)$ denote the support of the associated probability measure.
 For a given closed (and possibly unbounded) subset $\ii\subseteq \bbr$, we let $\cP(\ii)$ denote the set of probability distributions $Q$ such that $\supp(Q)\subseteq \ii$.
 Although we will be primarily interested in the setting that $\ii \subseteq \bbr_+$ (i.e. demand is nonnegative), it will sometimes be convenient for us to consider more general families of demand distributions.
 By $\delta_a$ we denote the probability measure of mass one at $a\in \bbr$.

 In this paper, we will study families of distributions satisfying moment constraints of the form

 Unless stated otherwise, it will be assumed that $\cM$ is indeed of the form (\ref{nvc3}), and is nonempty.
 We let $\alpha$ denote the left-endpoint of $\ii$ (or $-\infty$ if $\ii$ is unbounded from below), and let $\beta$ denote the right-endpoint of $\ii$ (or $+ \infty$ if $\ii$ is unbounded from above); i.e., $\ii = [\alpha,\beta]$.
+Here we note that if $\alpha$ or $\beta$ equals $\pm\infty$, the interval should be interpreted as being unbounded in the associated direction(s).
 It may be easily verified that the set $\cM$ is nonempty iff the following conditions hold:

 which will be assumed throughout.
 (We assume here that $0 \times \infty=0$, so that if, e.g., $\mu=\alpha$ and $\beta=+\infty$, then the right hand side of (\ref{nonempt}) is 0.)

 Furthermore, one can also identify conditions under which $\cM$ is a singleton.